 Technical SEO Checklist

-Technical SEO is the foundation of best practices that make it easier for search engines to find, crawl, and index your website.
+Technical SEO addresses the best practices that make it easier for search engines to find, crawl, and index your website.

 If your site isn’t optimized for mobile devices, it’s not going to rank well in search results — simple as that.

-If you discover that your site isn’t mobile-friendly, the fix could be as simple as switching to a responsive theme, if you’re using a content management system (CMS) like WordPress, Squarespace, or Shopify.
+If you discover your site isn’t mobile friendly, the fix could be as simple as switching to a responsive theme if you’re using a content management system (CMS) like WordPress, Squarespace, or Shopify.

 Crawl errors prevent Google from viewing your content.
 If Google can’t crawl pages of your site, they won’t rank — plain and simple.